Hanine23Sayeed/Machine-Learning-ML-/Supervised ML Projects/Incidents Response Classification/README.md

 📌 Best Model: Random Forest

 # Requirements

-To run this project, install the following dependencies: pip install pandas numpy scikit-learn imbalanced-learn xgboost lightgbm matplotlib seaborn
+To run this project, install the requirements folder